Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Main results

 \section{Main results}

-The main goal of this article is to describe the behavior of (SHE) for a locally compact Hausdorff abelian group $G$, where the initial value $u_0$ is non random and is in the group algebra $L^2(G)$.\footnote{This is the usual space of all measurable functions $f:G\to\R$ that are square integrable with respect to the Haar measure on $G$.} Compelling, as well as easy to understand, examples can be found in Section \ref{sec:examples} below.
+The main goal of this article is to describe the behavior of~(\ref{SHE}) for a locally compact Hausdorff Abelian group $G$, where the initial value $u_0$ is nonrandom and is in the group algebra $L^2(G)$.\footnote{This is the usual space of all measurable functions $f\dvtx G\to\R$ that are square integrable with respect to the Haar measure on $G$.} Compelling, as well as easy to understand, examples can be found in Section~\ref{secexamples} below.

-We assume throughout that the operator $\mathscr{L}$ acts on the space variable only and denotes the generator of a L\'evy process $X:=\{X_t\}_{t\ge 0}$ on $G$, $\sigma:\R\to\R$ is Lipschitz continuous and non-random, and $\xi$ denotes space-time white noise on $(0\,,\infty)\times G$.
-That is, $\xi$ is a generalized centered Gaussian process that is indexed by $(0\,,\infty)\times G$ and whose covariance measure is described via
+We assume throughout that the operator $\mathscr{L}$ acts on the space variable only and denotes the generator of a L\'evy process $X:=\{X_t\}_{t\ge 0}$ on $G$ (see Section~\ref{secLCA} for analysis on LCA groups and Section~\ref{secLevy} for L\'evy processes on LCA groups), $\sigma\dvtx \R\to\R$ is Lipschitz continuous and nonrandom and $\xi$ denotes space--time white noise on $(0,\infty)\times G$.
+That is, $\xi$ is a generalized centered Gaussian process that is indexed by $(0,\infty)\times G$ and whose covariance measure is described via